luisd-vegag/token-analyzer/README.md

 A web application that analyzes and compares token usage when sending content to Google's Gemini API in different formats - plain text versus PDF documents.
 This tool helps developers and researchers understand the impact of multimodal input formats on token consumption and API costs.

+## 🌐 Try It Online

+You can use the app directly at: [https://tokenanalyzer.luisvega.me](https://tokenanalyzer.luisvega.me)

+No installation required — just enter your Gemini API key and start analyzing!

 ## 🎯 Purpose

 Understanding token usage is crucial for optimizing AI API costs and performance.
 This app provides insights into: